 An Environmental Statement was submitted in support of the application.
-It covered the following topics:
+It examined the landscape and visual impact of the proposal, as well as the impact on traffic and transport and ecology.
+It also covered the following topics:

+- Socio-Economic Assessment:

+- Transportation and Access Appraisal;

-- Noise and Vibration Assessment;
+- Noise and Vibration Assessment:

-- Air Quality Assessment;
+- Air Quality Assessment:

 - Tree Survey;

-- Historic Environment:
+- Archaeology and Cultural Heritage Impact Assessment;

 - Ground Conditions and Water Resources Assessment; and

 - Cumulative Impact Assessment.